 There’s another similar method: Instead of installing the general GNURoot app, you can go with specific GNURootdistro app such as GNURootDebian, GNURoot Fedora and so on, if you want to work on an individual Linux distro.

-So here goes the installation steps of Linux on Android phones.
+So here were the steps to install Linux on Android.
 If you follow the steps properly you will explore the world of Linux in your Android device.
 It’s a good treat for those who want to experience a Linux OS on their smartphones.
 Do you have any other techniques, do not forget to share with us.